cksystemsteaching/selfie/manuscript/encoding.md

 ## Strings

-In computer science sequences of characters such as `Hello World!` or in fact sequences of any kind of symbols are called *strings*.
+In computer science sequences of characters such as `Hello World!` are called *strings*.

 [String](https://en.wikipedia.org/wiki/String_(computer_science) "String")
 : A finite sequence of characters taken from some finite alphabet.